phantomphildius/manager-readme/README.md

 I like to make everyone happy.
 This can be difficult when making decisions.
 I understand that I cannot make everyone happy at all times, and in attempting to do so this can do more harm than good.
 That being said I do try to ensure that Io weigh the costs and benefits to all parties involved.
 It can also lead to me taking a little bit longer to make decisions, it is also something I am working on.

+### When Things Go Wrong

+Things will go wrong.
+That is a fact and while unfortunate it is okay.
+When something does go south, all I ask is that we quickly diagnose what happened, and find a solution.
+This can be a fix, a rollback, a status page, or a tough conversation with a teammate.
+Only afterwards should we retro what happened, then find ways to ensure it doesn't happen again.
+At no point should we assign blame, there is absolutely no benefit in doing that.
+My only other ask is that you appraise me of the situation at the appropriate time.
+That can be during an incident, or afterwards if it makes sense.
+I will also never assign blame, only look at ways to improve in the future.

 ## What makes Andrew Andrew

 ### Pet peeves

 - I prefer action to talking.
 I've been in too many meetings that do not provide value.
 There is a time and a place to debate potential directions or approaches but I bias towards figuring something out by doing.
 - Complacency.
 To use a tired analogy - I look at growth like a shark.
-Most sharks cannot continue to live without continuing to swim.
+Most sharks cannot continue to live without continuing to swim (Except for a few.
+If you're interested we should talk about buccal pumping sometime).
 Similarly, without pushing your boundaries and constantly making yourself uncomfortable you will not grow.
 It is my job to help you with this, but I also expect it to be largely driven by you, too.
 - Negative comments or body language.
 If something or someone is bothering you lets talk about it.
 If there is something going on outside of work that is okay!
 Lets figure out how to balance it with your current responsibilities.

 ### Things I am Working On